-Solution.
-We observe first that the three supporting members which consti tute the frame form a rigid assembly that can be analyzed as a single unit.
-We also observe that the arrangement of the external supports makes the frame statically determinate.
+Solution We observe first that the three supporting members which constitute the frame form a rigid assembly which can be analyzed as a single unit.
+1 We also observe that the arrangement of the external supports makes the frame statically determinate.